 Continuing Education Fund

-Some of the MSc(ECom&IComp) courses are listed as reimbursable courses under the Continuing Education Fund subsidy scheme which was set up by HKSAR Government.
+Some of the courses are listed as reimbursable courses for the MSc(ECom&IComp) students under the Continuing Education Fund subsidy scheme which was set up by HKSAR Government.
 Students who are Hong Kong residents will be reimbursed up to 80% of the course fee, subject to a maximum sum of HK$10,000, on successful completion of a reimbursable course.
 Effective from 1 April 2019, enhancement measures of CEF will apply to all new, currently valid and closed accounts.
 The subsidy ceiling has been increased from the current level of $10,000 to $20,000 per applicant.
 Please note that the enhancement measures will only be applicable to CEF courses that commence on or after 1 April 2019.
 Students enrolling on CEF courses that commenced before 1 April 2019 will have their CEF reimbursement claims processed in accordance with the old regulations and arrangements.

 For more information, go to CEF Courses section.